ansys/pystk/doc/source/getting_started/building_stk_images.rst

 interactive teletypewriter (TTY) session.
 This allows for connecting to the container at any time without blocking the current shell session.

+Before creating a new container, verify if you require to share any of the
+following:

+- Environment variables
+- Network resources
+- Volumes (directories)

 Syntax
 ------